GUIDANCE AND FAQ’S

 We advise you only to make a start on the application when (a) you’re sure you’re eligible for this fund; (b) you have a clear case for why this piece fits with your programme and will resonate with your audiences

 To fit with broadcasting and programming schedules, we are running 1 Deadline per year in the autumn for the following annual season.
-Applications for the second round of Resonate are now open.
-We aim to communicate back to all applicants with a decision within 4 weeks.
 All our funding decisions for Resonate are made by an expert group of panellists.